xando/buzzy/docs/index.rst

 Why yield
 ---------

-There are three reasons why to use yield here.
+There are three main reasons why to use yield here:

-* is cool, and is overly underrated as python mechanism,
+* yield is cool, and is overly underrated as python mechanism,
 * render function may call yield many times, which means that one function may generate more than one file,
 * yield is memory efficient, we are operating here on file contents in memory, yield will reduce some pain here.